roozbeh/job-search-mini-app/README.md

 ## Single API Key

-Both job search and AI-powered CV analysis use the same AgnicHub API key through the AgnicPay proxy.
-Users only need one API key for all features!
+Both job search and AI-powered CV analysis use the same AgnicPay API key.
+Users only need one API key from their Agnic Wallet for all features!

 ## Getting Started